AdobeDocs/experience-cloud.en/help/website-implementation/pages/integrations.md

 ## Analytics for Target (A4T)

 In addition to implementing the Experience Cloud Id Service, A4T requires that Target loads before Analytics.
-The lessons in this tutorial You should always see matching supplemental data ids (SDIDs) in both calls&#8212;these ids stitch hits together in the Analytics processing for A4T.
+The lessons in this tutorial You should always see matching supplemental data ids (SDIDs) in both calls&mdash;these ids stitch hits together in the Analytics processing for A4T.

 ### Validate the A4T Implementation